How to Target Keywords with Blog Posts

 - As mentioned above, don't forget to use your keyword in the title tag.
 It's a key signal for search engines.

 - Even if you're doing a video post, you'll want some text on the page (in this case, the recipe).
 Use your keyword, and relevant variations on your keyword, in the text.
-(The WordStream SEO for Firefox plug-in can help you keep track of keywords in your post as you write.)

 - Use the keyword in appropriate meta tags, such as the meta description and the file name and alt text of your images.
 Also use it in the title and description of your video.